 1. When I think of moms I want to be like, I think of you.

-- Your kids stand out for having great manners, and I know that reflects on you.
+2. Your kids stand out for having excellent manners, which reflects on you.

-- When I’m in a hard moment, I always think of: “What would ______ do?”
+3. When I’m in a challenging moment, I always think, “What would ______ do?”

 For the Tired New Mom:

 4. I know the days are long, but I promise this is a phase you will look back on and feel like you don’t remember.
 It truly will fly by.

-- You do such a good job of being sleepy yet being so patient.
+5. You do such a good job of being sleepy yet so patient.
 I see how much you love them.